flyerhq/flutter_chat_ui/doc/advanced-usage.md

 ## Custom messages

-Use the `buildCustomMessage` function to build whatever message you want.
+Use the `customMessageBuilder` function to build whatever message you want.
 To store the data use a `metadata` map of the `CustomMessage`.
 You can have multiple different custom messages, you will need to identify them based on some property inside the `metadata` and build accordingly.

 ## Pagination